With the technical advancement and evolving business needs, numerous online stores need help to keep up with the pace.

 11. Avoid The Common Pitfalls Of Data Migration

-Of course, in data migration, there are numerous common pitfalls.
+Of course, there are numerous common pitfalls in data migration.
 So, to maintain a smooth customer experience, be sure that you avoid all sorts of glitches related to data migration.

 12. Define The Data You Want to Migrate To Your New Website